kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ## Introduction

-To monitor a multi-cluster fleet, we deploy a central monitoring cluster with Fluent Bit and Prometheus configured to send logs and metrics to Grafana Cloud.
+- To monitor a multi-cluster fleet, we deploy a central monitoring cluster with Fluent Bit and Prometheus configured to send logs and metrics to Grafana Cloud.

-The monitoring cluster runs WebValidate (WebV) to send requests to apps running on the other clusters in the fleet.
-The current design has one deployment of WebV for each app.
-The `webv-heartbeat` deployment sends requests to all of the heartbeat apps running on the fleet clusters.
+- The monitoring cluster runs WebValidate (WebV) to send requests to apps running on the other clusters in the fleet. - The current design has one deployment of WebV for each app.
+  - The webv-heartbeat deployment sends requests to all of the heartbeat apps running on the fleet clusters.

-Fluent Bit is configured to forward WebV logs to Grafana Loki.
-Prometheus is configured to scrape WebV metrics.
-These logs and metrics are used to power a Grafana Cloud dashboard and provide insight into cluster and app availability and latency.
+- Fluent Bit is configured to forward WebV logs to Grafana Loki
+- Prometheus is configured to scrape WebV metrics.
+- These logs and metrics are used to power a Grafana Cloud dashboard and provide insight into cluster and app availability and latency.

 ## Lab Prerequisites

-Complete the 4 [outer-loop labs](/README.md#outer-loop-labs) before this one **BUT** do not follow the delete step.
-These subsequent sections rely on the environment variables to be set in this lab.
+- Complete the 4 [outer-loop labs](/README.md#outer-loop-labs) before this one.

 ## Fleet Configuration Prerequisites

-You should have set up:

 - Grafana Cloud Account
-  - a free trial Grafana Cloud Account is available [here](https://grafana.com/)
+  - You can set up a free trial Grafana Cloud Account [here](https://grafana.com/).
 - Azure subscription
 - Managed Identity (MI) for the fleet
-- Key Vault (KV)
+- Key Vault
   - Grant the MI access to the Key Vault

 ## Key Vault Secrets

-A personal access token (PAT) is required to forward logs and metrics to Grafana Cloud.
-The PAT is stored as a K8s secret on the fleet clusters, and later as a KV secret.
+- A PAT is required to forward logs and metrics to Grafana Cloud.
+- The PAT is stored as a K8s secret on the fleet clusters.

-Before creating the secrets, a Key Vault and MI (with access to the KV) must be configured.
-See the [setup docs](/labs/azure-codespaces-setup.md) for instructions.
+- Before creating the secrets, a Key Vault and MI (with access to the Key Vault) must be configured.
+See [setup docs](/labs/azure-codespaces-setup.md) for instructions.

 ### Fluent Bit Secret

-Follow instructions [here](./fluent-bit/README.md#create-fluent-bit-secret) to create the required Fluent Bit secret in the KV.
+Follow instructions [here](./fluent-bit/README.md#create-fluent-bit-secret) to create the required Fluent Bit secret in the Key Vault.

 ### Prometheus Secret

-Follow instructions [here](./prometheus/README.md#create-prometheus-secret) to create the required Prometheus secret in the KV.
+Follow instructions [here](./prometheus/README.md#create-prometheus-secret) to create the required Prometheus secret in the Key Vault.

 ### Execution

-The KV secret values are retrieved (via MI) during fleet creation and stored as kubernetes secrets on each cluster in the fleet (in [azure.sh](/vm/setup/azure.sh#L36) and [pre-flux.sh](/vm/setup/pre-flux.sh#L29)).
+- The Key Vault secret values are retrieved (via MI) during fleet creation and stored as kubernetes secrets on each cluster in the fleet (in [azure.sh](/vm/setup/azure.sh#L36) and [pre-flux.sh](/vm/setup/pre-flux.sh#L29)).
-The logging (`fluent-bit`) and metrics (`prometheus`) namespaces are bootstrapped on each of the clusters, prior to secret creation.
+- The logging (fluent-bit) and metrics (prometheus) namespaces are bootstrapped on each of the clusters, prior to secret creation.

 ## Validate working branch

 ```bash
 # make sure your branch is set and pushed remotely
 # commands will fail if you are in main branch
 git branch --show-current
 ```

 ## Deploy a Central Monitoring Cluster

-> **NOTE**: This assumes you have an existing [multi-cluster fleet](/labs/outer-loop-multi-cluster.md).
+> This assumes you have an existing [multi-cluster fleet](/labs/outer-loop-multi-cluster.md).
-> If you do not have MI and KV configured, see the setup [lab](/labs/azure-codespaces-setup.md).
+> If you do not have MI and Key Vault configured, see the setup [lab](/labs/azure-codespaces-setup.md).

 ```bash
 # set to the name of your fleet